 Established: July 1, 1996

-This policy, administered by the Vice-President, Administration and Finance, applies to all capital and non-capital assets belonging to, or in the custody of, the University of Waterloo [i.e. all land; buildings; site work; teaching, research and academic-support equipment and furnishings].
+This policy, administered by the Vice-President, Administration and Finance, applies to all capital and non-capital assets belonging to, or in the custody of, the University of Waterloo (UW) [i.e. all land; buildings; site work; teaching, research and academic-support equipment and furnishings].
 Its purpose is to establish general requirements for safeguarding UW assets through the implementation and maintenance of loss prevention practices by all departments.
-Section 2 sets out general principles; section 3 establishes general requirements for tracking capital assets through a Capital Asset System; and section 4 deals with safeguarding measures, including disposal and removal from campus.
-The tracking of capital assets by Finance allows UW to meet external financial reporting requirements, including the calculation of annual amortization cost and is important for insurance purposes.
+Section 2 sets out general principles; section 3 establishes general requirements for tracking capital assets; and section 4 deals with safeguarding measures, including disposal and removal from campus.

 2. GENERAL PRINCIPLES

 UW is responsible for all land, buildings, furnishings and equipment to which it holds title.
 Responsibility for other equipment rests with UW to the extent that it has explicitly agreed to accept responsibility under a contractual arrangement.
 The ownership of certain assets purchased by UW will be determined by the Grantor upon completion of a research project.